daniellestead/aws-study/23_API_Gateway.md

 - You can log results to CloudWatch.
 - If you are using Javascript that uses multiple domains with API Gateway, you need CORS on API Gateway.
 - CORS is enforced by the client.

+#### Advanced tips
+- You can import APIs, currently this supports Swagger v2.0 definition files.
+- API throttling: By default, API gateway limits the steady state request rate to 10,0000 rps.
+The max concurrent requests is 5000 per account.
+If you go over this limit, you will receive a 429 Too Many Request error.
+- SOAP Webservice Passthrough configuration is possible.